-In partnership with Ombrelle • It's Sun Awareness Week and as good a time as any for a confession: To my utter chagrin and dismay, I got a bit of a sunburn a couple of weekends ago.
+In partnership with Ombrelle • It's Sun Awareness Week and as good a time as any for a confession: To my utter chagrin and dismay, I got a bit of a sunburn a while back.
 I had applied sunscreen before leaving home via an Uber, and gone straight indoors at my destination.
-About an hour or so later, my friends and I decided to walk from St. Clair to Eglinton.
+About an hour or so later, my friends and I decided to walk from St. Clair to Eglinton in Toronto.
 Yes, outside, in the sun, just after 1pm.
+A 28-minute walk, according to Google Maps.

 I thought my face was safe because I'd used a high-SPF broad-spectrum formula, and I hadn't been exposed to direct UV for longer than about half a minute.
 But later that day, the evidence of my failure mocked me most unkindly in my bathroom mirror.